Get to Know Our Information Center Volunteers

-Visit Portland’s Visitor Information Centers are hubs for travelers searching for local tours, restaurants, and attractions.
-They are well stocked with brochures, Visitor’s Guides, maps of the region, and plenty of pro-tips to help make the most of your stay in Greater Portland.
+Visit Portland’s Visitor Information Centers are hubs for travelers searching for local tours, restaurants, attractions, and where to stay.
+They are well-stocked with brochures, Visitor’s Guides, maps of the region, and plenty of pro-tips and recommendations to help make the most of visitor’s stay in Greater Portland.
+But who are these dedicated locals acting as the face of Maine hospitality?

 Ocean Gateway, Photo Credits: Serena Folding